Exam-Style Online Test | Class 11 Physics: Physical World

 30 / 30

-30. How does physics contribute to understanding the behavior of fluids in engineering applications?
+30. How does physics contribute to the development of satellite communication for broadcasting television signals?

 Please provide information to view your result.